ekxide/iceoryx2-book/source/fundamentals/messaging-patterns/blackboard.md

 specific key.

-The blackboard messaging pattern is ideal for scenarios where a large number of readers is interested in a subset of the key-value pairs, such as global configuration settings adjusted at runtime or a regularly updated global state, with each participant only interested in a small part of it.
+The blackboard messaging pattern is ideal for scenarios where a large number of readers are interested in a subset of the key-value pairs, such as global configuration settings adjusted at runtime or a regularly updated global state.

 The pattern is not suitable for cases where large payloads shall be communicated to multiple participants ([publish-subscribe](